ajpocus/notes/content/posts/i-wanna-know-what-love-is.md

 ## Whole Lotta LÖVE

-If you're Portuguese, you might find the above corny or cheesy (Lua is Portuguese for "moon").
-I apologize for nothing!

-Anyway, I'd like to take a brief moment to talk about how awesome Lua is.
+I'd like to take a brief moment to talk about how awesome Lua is.
 It's this incredible little language, interpreted by the default implementation but also available in a compiled variety called [LuaJIT](https://luajit.org/luajit.html).
 It's _fast_ and _small_ -- the whole LuaJIT VM weighs in at a featherweight **115KB**.
 Stick that in your CPU pipeline and smoke it!

 Its influences can be felt, if you've worked with a variety of languages.
 You can see the prototype-based OOP that's reminiscent of Javascript, for one (though Lua is a bit older, probably taking a cue from the Self language).